matn7/CS-Notes/src/main/java/angular/README.md

 "outputPath": "dist",
 ```

-### Session Storage
+### Session Storage.

-- Associate with browser window
+- Associate with browser window.
-- Allows us to access to session storage object
+- Allows us to access to session storage object.
-- When close browser no session reloaded
+- When close browser no session reloaded.
-- You can only access data from **Local/Session Storage** that was set from your website
+- You can only access data from **Local/Session Storage** that was set from your website.
 - Values set into Local Storage persist across browser restarts.
 Hence, it's less secure!

 ```ts